jmcooper/angular-hogwarts-tdd-kata/README.md

 Does it pass now? **No, but it is not erroring.
 I think we are making progress?
 We are seeing a failing test (expected getCatalog to be called once but was called 0 times).**

 You are on the path to enlightenment.
-It is wise to celebrate your failures, young wizard. **Yeah!???**
+It is wise to celebrate any failure that doesn't kill you. **Yeah!???**

 What are you doing inside ``beforeEach``? **We are creating a mock repository and a temporary scope.
 We then inject the mocks into the ``CatalogController``.**